maltebucksch/maltebucksch.github.io/_projects/game-00-freklgameengine.md

 - Rotation of Sprites and other complex shapes
 - Collision detection and avoidance
 - Basic Enemy-AI Classes
-- System for custom weapons (can be tried in the spelleditor)
+- System for custom weapons (can be tried in the [Spelleditor](/project/game-03-spelleditor))
-- Convenience i/o functions for serialization big amounts of data
+- Convenience i/o functions for serialization of big amounts of data
 - Offline Highscore and Online Highscore Management